cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 You can get started with the template by running `git clone` in your terminal or clicking the "Use this template" button on GitHub.

+## Hardhat Boilerplate

+[Hardhat Boilerplate](https://github.com/yosriady/hardhat-boilerplate) is another Hardhat development template which comes pre-configured with useful tools such as TypeChain, Ethers, Waffle, Solhint, Solcover and Prettier.

+You can use the template by running `git clone` in your terminal or clicking on the "Use this template" button on the GitHub web interface.

 ## OpenZeppelin Contracts

 The team at OpenZeppelin maintain the widely used [openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repository which is the "Golden Standard" when it comes to standards, helpers and security in the industry.
 No matter what you're trying to build, definitely check the OpenZeppelin contracts [documentation](https://docs.openzeppelin.com/contracts/) to see if it was already built before.